 Most patients I see with tennis elbow haven’t picked up a racket in 20 years.
-Most professional tennis players have never suffered from tennis elbow .
-Tennis elbow is not a very telling or accurate name.
+Most professional tennis players have never suffered from tennis elbow :-).
+As such, tennis elbow is not a very accurate name.

 What are the symptoms of Tennis Elbow?